MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

   #lorem(35)#v(0.3cm)

-  *For example*: The customisation of the #gls("gc") seem to have following positive and negative consequences....
+  *For example*: The customisation of the seem to have following positive and negative consequences....